Edwin Benne

 Edwin Johannes Benne (born 21 April 1965) is a retired volleyball player from the Netherlands who represented his native country at two consecutive Summer Olympics, starting in 1988.
-Benne ended up in fifth place at the 1988 Summer Olympics in Seoul, and won the silver medal four years later in Barcelona.
+Benne was part of the Dutch national team that placed fifth at the 1988 Summer Olympics in Seoul, and won the silver medal four years later in Barcelona.

-Benne's international career spanned nine years.
-During this time he received 382 caps.
+Benne received 382 caps during his international career.

 Coaching

-Benne started his current position of head coach of the Dutch national team in 2011 leading them to a win at the 2012 European League and qualification to the 2013 World League.
+Benne started his current position of head coach of the Dutch national team in 2011, leading them to a win at the 2012 European League and qualification to the 2013 World League.